R. Stanton Avery: Stickers

 National Sticker Day is celebrated on January 13, in honor of Avery, who was born on that day.
 While gum paste (requiring moistening) had been used on labels since the 1880s, Avery is credited with creating the first pressure-sensitive sticker (self-adhering without moistening) in 1935.

 Philanthropy

 Avery donated generously to educational and arts institutions.
 He was known for philanthropy in Southern California, having supported the California Institute of Technology, the Los Angeles County Museum of Art and the Huntington Library.

-In 1996, Avery created Avery House at Caltech, a residence housing undergraduates, graduate students and faculty.
+In 1996, he created Avery House at Caltech, a residence housing undergraduates, graduate students and faculty.

 Personal life

-Avery married Margaret Lolhker on August 6, 1932.
-Lolhker, his first wife, was also a graduate with honors of Pomona College, just as Avery was.
+Avery married his first wife, Margaret Lolhker, on August 6, 1932.
+She was also a graduate with honors of Pomona College, just as Avery was.